Yoyogi Park in Tokyo

 History

-Yoyogi Park was in the beginning of 20th century a parade ground for the Japanese army.
-In 1910 the first successful flight of on airplane in Japan happened here.
+Yoyogi Park was at the beginning of the 20th century a parade ground for the Japanese army.
+In 1910 the first successful flight of an airplane in Japan happened here.
 To honor the pilots you can find two bronze statues of them and a monument in the south-west corner of the park.
 After World War 2 the park became the residential area for US officers also known as the - Washington Heights - during the occupation of Japan.
-During the Olympic Games In Tokyo (1964) the Yoyogi area was used for the main athletes village and the Yoyogi National Gymnasium.
-The Yoyogi area was transformed into an city park in 1967.
+During the Olympic Games In Tokyo (1964) the Yoyogi area was used for the main athlete's village and the Yoyogi National Gymnasium.
+The Yoyogi area was transformed into a city park in 1967.
 The park fully opened to the public in 1971.
 It is forming together with the Meiji Jingu Shrine one of the largest park areas in Tokyo.

 Location